Strategic Analysis

 Calculates

-Best and worst performers ranked by any metric, with percentile positions.
+Best and worst performers on any metric, ranked from highest to lowest with relative positions.

 When Fig Uses It